RoyKodman/Chat-Application-Project/README.md

-# Python Group-Chat Application with Client-Server Architecture
+# Group-Chat Application with Client-Server Architecture

 ## Introduction
-A Python chat application implemented with a Client-Server architecture, supporting [features](#features) like user authentication, dynamic room creation and management, and file transfers.
+A Python group chat application implemented with a Client-Server architecture, supporting [features](#features) like user authentication, dynamic room creation and management, and file transfers.

 Developed as a final project in "Computer Networks and Internet" course, Bar-Ilan University, This project demonstrates practical applications of network protocols and socket programming.